SymfonyCasts/asset-mapper/sfcasts/vendor-css.md

 `link` tag.

-If you want to *avoid* using the CDN, you *could* download this file directly into our project.
+If you want to *avoid* using the CDN, you *could* download this file directly into your project.
 Because there's no package system like NPM, I would probably create an `assets/vendor/` directory and put the file inside of that.
 Then I would *commit* that `assets/vendor/` directory to Git to keep it in your project and versioned.
 Committing vendor files into your project isn't *amazing*, but it's not